Korney Chukovsky

 Korney Ivanovich Chukovsky (Корней Иванович Чуковский; 31 March NS 1882 – 28 October 1969) was one of the most popular children's poets in the Russian language.
 His catchy rhythms, inventive rhymes and absurd characters have invited comparisons with the American children's author Dr. Seuss.
-Chukovsky's poems Tarakanische ("The Monster Cockroach"), Krokodil ("Crocodile"), Telefon ("The Telephone"), Chukokkala, and Moydodyr ("Wash-'em-Clean") have been favorites with many generations of Russophone children.
+Chukovsky's poems Tarakanische ("The Monster Cockroach"), Krokodil ("Crocodile"), Telefon ("The Telephone"), and Moydodyr ("Wash-'em-Clean") have been favorites with many generations of Russophone children.
 Lines from his poems, in particular Telefon, have become universal catch-phrases in the Russian media and everyday conversation.
 He adapted the Doctor Dolittle stories into a book-length Russian poem as Doctor Aybolit ("Dr. Ow-It-Hurts"), and translated a substantial portion of the Mother Goose canon into Russian as Angliyskiye Narodnyye Pesenki ("English Folk Rhymes").
 He also wrote very popular translations of Walt Whitman, Mark Twain, Oscar Wilde, Rudyard Kipling, O. Henry, and other authors, and was an influential literary critic and essayist.

 Early life

-Originally named Nikolay Vasilyevich Korneychukov (Николай Васильевич Корнейчуков), the writer reworked his original family name into his now familiar pen-name while working as a journalist at Odessa News in 1901.
-He was born in Saint Petersburg as the illegitimate son of Yekaterina Osipovna Korneychukova and of Emmanuil Solomonovich Levenson, a man from a wealthy Russian Jewish family (his legitimate grandson was mathematician Vladimir Rokhlin).
+Nikolay Vasilyevich Korneychukov (Николай Васильевич Корнейчуков) was born in Saint Petersburg as an illegitimate son of Yekaterina Osipovna Korneychukova and of Emmanuil Solomonovich Levenson, a man from a wealthy Russian Jewish family (his legitimate grandson was mathematician Vladimir Rokhlin).
 Levenson's family did not permit his marriage to Korneychukova, and the couple was eventually forced to separate.
 Korneychukova moved to Odessa with her two children, Nikolay and his sister Marussia.
 Levenson supported them financially for some time, until his marriage to another woman.
 Nikolay studied at the Odessa gymnasium, where one of his classmates was Vladimir Ze'ev Jabotinsky.
 Later, the gymnasium expelled Nikolay for his "low origin" (a euphemism for illegitimacy).
 He had to obtain his secondary-school and university diplomas by correspondence.

+The writer reworked his family name Korneychukov into his now familiar pen-name while working as a journalist at Odessa News in 1901.

 He taught himself English and, in 1903–05, he served as the London correspondent of an Odessa newspaper, although he spent most of his time at the British Library instead of in the parliamentary press gallery.
 Back in Russia, Chukovsky started translating English works and published several analyses of contemporary European authors, which brought him in touch with leading personalities of Russian literature and secured the friendship of Alexander Blok.
 Chukovsky's English was not idiomatic - he had taught himself to speak it by reading and he thus pronounced English words in a distinctly odd manner, and it was difficult for people to understand him in England.
 His influence on Russian literary society of the 1890s is immortalized by satirical verses of Sasha Chorny, including Korney Belinsky (an allusion to the famous critic Vissarion Belinsky (1811–1848)).
 Korney Chukovsky published several notable literary titles, including From Chekhov to Our Days (1908), Critique stories (1911) and Faces and masks (1914).
 He also published a satirical magazine called Signal (1905–1906) and was arrested for "insulting the ruling house", but was acquitted after six months of investigative incarceration.